Do you struggle to get more stillness in your life? Have you ever wondered how to fit meditation into your busy schedule?

 By breaking down your day in this way, you’ll begin to see how easy it could be to set aside just two of those segments for your meditation practice — regardless of what type of meditation you practice.
 And he explains how it can lead to greater stillness in your life and greater peace in your mind.

-Have you struggled with how to fit meditation into your day?
+Have you ever struggled to fit meditation into your day?

 Share in the comments below!